 - with the Programme on Prevention, Preparedness and Response to man-made and natural Disasters in the ENPI East Region (PPRD East).
-The PPRD East will contribute to the peace, stability, security and prosperity of the Eastern Partner Countries, including Ukraine and Belarus, and protect the environment, the population, the cultural heritage, the resources and the infrastructures of the region by strengthening the Partner Countries' resilience, prevention, preparedness and response to man-made and disasters caused by natural hazards:

-&lt;sup>10 Directive 2001/42/EC of the European Parliament and of the Council with activities undertaken under the initiative 'integrated border management' (IBM) aimed at facilitation of the movement of persons and goods across borders in the six EaP countries (including Ukraine and Belarus), while at the same time maintaining secure borders through the enhancement of inter-agency cooperation, bilateral and multi-lateral cooperation among the target countries, EU member states and other international stakeholders.
+The PPRD East will contribute to the peace, stability, security and prosperity of the Eastern Partner Countries, including Ukraine and Belarus, and protect the environment, the population, the cultural heritage, the resources and the infrastructures of the region by strengthening the Partner Countries' resilience, prevention, preparedness and response to man-made and disasters caused by natural hazards; - with activities undertaken under the initiative 'integrated border management' (IBM) aimed at facilitation of the movement of persons and goods across borders in the six EaP countries (including Ukraine and Belarus), while at the same time maintaining secure borders through the enhancement of inter-agency cooperation, bilateral and multi-lateral cooperation among the target countries, EU member states and other international stakeholders.